Songark/contract-marketplace-v1/docs/en/engine/NFTEngineV2.md

-# NFTEngine
+# NFTEngineV2

-> NFTEngine is used to create sales & auctions and manage them effectively for seller,  buyers and bidders.
+> NFTEngineV2 is used to create sales & auctions and manage them effectively for seller,  buyers and bidders.

 ## 1.Contents
 Name: NFT Marketplace Engine for PlayEstates